For further information and informal support to support your student’s emotional health, please look below.

 This resource covers ways to speak to children and young people about their emotional health and wellbeing.
 Although it refers to GPs, the advice is applicable to any professional supporting children and young people.

 ELSA Support is a website developed for providing resources for emotional literacy support assistants.
 They provide downloadable resources which are ready to print and use.
 Schools are welcome to order from the website and free resources are created and made available every Friday.

-The Youth Justice Team is a service for young people and their families who have become involved with the criminal justice system.
+The Youth Justice Team is a FREE service for young people and their families who have become involved with the criminal justice system.
 Phone: 01422 368279.

 The Tough Times Reference Group created a survey to gather the views and opinions of their peers, aged 9-25, about mental health and emotional wellbeing.